About the Sheriff

 On April 7, 1996, he was promoted to Public Safety Sergeant and was placed in charge of the Boating Safety and Enforcement Unit operations.
 On January 6, 1997, he was promoted again, this time to Bureau Commander of the Criminal Investigations Unit where he supervised the Major Crimes Unit, the Methamphetamine Enforcement Unit and the deputies assigned to the Southwest Border Alliance Unit.

 On April 19, 1998, he was promoted to the rank Public Safety Lieutenant and was assigned the supervision of all the Sheriff's Office support units--Evidence, Communications, Fleet Management, Criminal Investigations Bureau and Emergency Operations Center.
 His next promotion came on September 3, 2001 to the rank of Public Safety Captain to oversee the Sheriff's Office Patrol Bureau, charged with oversight of all patrol related activities.
 On February 22, 2004, he was promoted to Chief Deputy for the Yuma County Sheriff’s Office and served in that position until his retirement in September 2012.
 He successfully campaigned for the office of Sheriff of Yuma County in 2012 and took the oath of office in January 2013.

 Some of his professional accomplishments as Chief Deputy include the restructuring of the Southwest Border Alliance drug task force to the newly formed Yuma County Narcotics Task Force.
 Sheriff Wilmot was also instrumental in overseeing the restructuring of the Yuma County Sheriff’s Posse and is currently working on a Mutual Aid Law Enforcement Agreement between Imperial County California and Yuma County.

 Sheriff Wilmot is a member of numerous professional organizations including the Arizona County Attorneys and Sheriffs Association, Arizona Sheriffs Association, Deputy Sheriffs Association, National Sheriffs’ Association, Policía Internacional Arizona-Sonora, Southwestern Border Sheriff’s Coalition and Western States Sheriffs Association.
-Sheriff Wilmot is currently serving as the President of the Arizona County Attorney's and Sheriff's Association; the Vice President of the Arizona Sheriff's Association; and the Treasurer of the Southwest Border Sheriffs' Coalition.
-In April 2013, Sheriff Wilmot was appointed to the National Sheriffs’ Association Immigration & Border Security Committee, succeeding Sheriff Larry Dever, who was killed in a single-vehicle accident on September 18, 2012.
+In November 2015, Sheriff Wilmot was elected to a second term as the President of the Arizona Sheriff's Association.
+He was also elected as the Sheriff’s Representative on the Arizona Association of Counties (AACO) Executive Board and the AACO Legislative Policy Committee.
+Sheriff Wilmot is also currently serving as Secretary of the Southwest Border Sheriffs’ Coalition, and Chairman of the National Sheriffs’ Association Immigration & Border Security Committee.